w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 ## Proposing an Action

 Proposing an action to be taken requires you to bond some tokens.
-In order to ensure you have enough tokens to make the minimum deposit you can check the parameter in the chain state.
+In order to ensure you have enough tokens to make the minimum deposit, you can check the parameter in the chain state.
+Navigate to Developer > Chain State > Constants > selected constant query: democracy > minimumDeposit: u128 and then click on the plus button.
 The bonded tokens will only be released once the proposal is tabled (that is, brought to a vote); there is no way for the user to "revoke" their proposal and get the bond back before it has become a referendum.
 Since it is essentially impossible to predict definitely when a proposal may become a referendum (if ever), this means that any tokens bonded will be locked for an indeterminate amount of time.